CertiCoq/certicoq/README.md

 ## Bugs

-We use github's [issue tracker](https://github.com/PrincetonUniversity/certicoq/issues) keep track of bugs and feature requests.
+We use github's [issue tracker](https://github.com/PrincetonUniversity/certicoq/issues) to keep track of bugs and feature requests.